djcf/docker-mattermost/README.md

 # Docker Mattermost

-Simple Docker image to run Mattermost with a Postgres database.
+Simple Docker image to run Mattermost with a Postgres database on arm.
+Suitable for deployment on Scaleway or a Rasberry Pi.

 This image does not include the database.